mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 ## .....

-#### 5. What is the different between Ingress and Ingress Controller:
+#### 5. What is the difference between Ingress and Ingress Controller:

     Answer: Ingress Controller FULFILLS ingress requirements
             Defining and ingress has no actual impact on traffic.